Front Panel Tips

 Zoom on pixelated view for checking custom drawings

 Assuming a pixel accurate simulated display (see Window scaling), use a screen magnifier tool to zoom on portions of the GUI.
-It is especially useful to check custom drawings as well as MicroUI Fonts (EJF) & Images.
+It is especially useful to check custom drawings as well as Fonts & Images.
 Also, make sure the tool does not apply a filter to smooth when scaling.

 Take screenshots of the simulated display